 Temple Quay House

 2 The Square

 If you own common land

 The management of common land must take into account the interests of both the owner and the ‘commoners’ (people who have rights over the land but don’t own it).
 This can be done:

 - by the landowner

-- informally by landowners and those with rights on the land working together - for example to keep the land maintained and not over- or under-grazed
+- informally, by landowners and those with rights on the land working together, eg to keep the land maintained and not over- or under-grazed

-- formally by setting up a statutory commons council - the stakeholders sit on the council, make decisions by voting and the decisions of the council are legally binding
+- formally, by setting up a statutory commons council - the stakeholders sit on the council and make decisions by voting; the decisions of the council are legally binding

 Cross compliance and common land